Killing of Judy Smith: Disappearance

 When the couple came to Logan International Airport on April 9, 1997, to check in for their flight to Philadelphia, Judy suddenly realized that she had forgotten to bring her driver's license.
 New FAA regulations at the time required that airlines verify passengers' identities before allowing them to fly.
 Judy told her husband she would return to their home to get it and then take a later flight; that evening she caught up to him in the lobby of the DoubleTree hotel in Center City Philadelphia where the conference was being held, apologizing for her mistake and bringing flowers.

-The next morning Jeffrey awoke before his wife and went downstairs to get breakfast.
+The next morning, Jeffrey awoke before his wife and went downstairs to get breakfast.
 He returned to the room afterwards and found her awake, in the shower.
 He told her the breakfast was exceptional and that she should have it for herself.
 She joked in response that she should just go down as she was at the time, naked.

 Jeffrey left for the day's first session.
-The night before, the couple had agreed that Judy, who was making her first visit to Philadelphia, would go visit the city's tourist attractions such as Independence Hall and the Liberty Bell, and they would then reunite at the hotel at the end of the day for the conference's cocktail party at 6 p.m..
+The night before, the couple had agreed that Judy, who was making her first visit to Philadelphia, would go visit the city's tourist attractions such as Independence Hall and the Liberty Bell, and they would then reunite at the hotel at the end of the day for the conference's cocktail party at 6 p.m.
 When Jeffrey finished moderating the last of the day's sessions, he returned to their room.
 Judy was not there.

 He assumed she had returned, changed, and gone down to the party ahead of him, perhaps having gotten confused about their plans.
 When he went downstairs to check on this, however, she was not there.
 After going back and forth between the party and the room several times, he grew concerned and informed a concierge, who began calling area hospitals.

-There were many reasons why Judy might have been delayed, Jeffrey knew.
-She would not have thought twice to have helped a stranger in need, as she had helped a sick passenger suffering from AIDS on another flight the year before.
-But if she did something like that, she usually called or tried to let someone know.

 Jeffrey left the cocktail party and paid a cab driver to slowly follow the route of the Philadelphia PHLASH tourist bus, which Judy had told him she was planning to use, for any sign of her.
 He called his stepchildren in Boston and asked one of them to go to their house and check their answering machines for any messages.
 None of those options yielded any useful information.
 Finally he went to the Philadelphia police around midnight to report Judy missing.